 What kind of action

-Are your action items well defined and supported by the group?
+Are your action items well-defined and supported by the group?
 If not, they won’t be completed.
 Acronyms like SMART (Specific Measurable Achievable Relevant Timebound) and FINE (Fast feedback, Inexpensive, No permission needed, Easy) help give clarity to those action items.
-For complex problems, having an hypothesis and ways to detect if your experiment (aka action item) is positively or negatively influencing the system.
+For complex problems, having a hypothesis and ways to detect if your experiment (aka action item) is positively or negatively influencing the system.

 Not all action items should be the same.
 Depending on the kinds of problems you’re looking at you should use different approaches.